 According to the Australian Vice-Chancellors' Committee (AVCC) more than 3% of Australians are blind, vision-impaired or have another form of print disability.
 The following guidelines have been provided to help you make your uos websites accessible to students with print disabilities.

 The default uos website template meets the accessibility requirements of the World Wide Web Consortium Priority 1 guidelines (WAI WCAG 1.0 Level A).
-The general guidelines for accessible design are the same as the guidelines for accessible design of any website.

 All images should have an alt tag.
 The screen reader will read the alt tag as a description of the image for people with vision impairment.
 The text editor in the University LMS allows you to add alt text when adding images to a page.